 Aside from these basic details, the transfer of the aircraft’s ownership is also made evident.
 Say, for example, a private company decides to buy a plane from an existing airline company.
-The bill of sale reflects that at the execution of the deal, the seller no longer owns the property and no longer liable for it.
+The aircraft vehicle bill of sale reflects that at the execution of the deal, the seller no longer owns the property and no longer liable for it.
 This means that the buyer has full authority over the ownership, management, and maintenance of the particular item.
 Below we have steps compiled to guide you in creating your own aircraft bill of sale.

 The first part of any bill of sale is the introduction of the parties involved.
 It cements the role of each party in the agreement.
 The basic details of the buyer and seller, which are primarily their names and mailing address, are stated in this part.
 The most important thing to note while filling up this part of the document is the accuracy of the details.
 Misspellings and other typographical errors, especially with business entity names, will make the entire document false.

 After identifying the role of each party, the next thing to point out is the description of the item sold.
-In this case, details regarding the particular aircraft are pointed out.
+In this case, details regarding the particular aircraft or are pointed out.
 It usually starts with specifying the manufacturer of the property.
 The registration and serial numbers are also significant and vital identifiers of the property.
 Other descriptors asked in this form are the manufacturing year and the model of the aircraft.

-As the primary role of a bill of sale is to document a purchase transaction, it also contains the specifics of the agreed payment arrangement.
+As the primary role of an auto bill of sale is to document a purchase transaction, it also contains the specifics of the agreed payment arrangement.
 The stipulations covering this topic contains the total purchase price and the method of payment.
 Arrangements regarding security deposit also fall under these provisions.
 Conditions regarding the refund of the deposit are also discussed.
 Also, another notion to consider concerning the payment is the delivery of the products.
 The decision of both parties regarding this issue is also presented at this part of the form.